kimtth/awesome-azure-openai-llm/README.md

   - How is this different from the sinusoidal embeddings used in "Attention is All You Need"?
     1. Sinusoidal embeddings apply to each coordinate individually, while rotary embeddings mix pairs of coordinates
     2. Sinusoidal embeddings add a `cos` or `sin` term, while rotary embeddings use a multiplicative factor.
+    3. Rotary embeddings are applied to positional encoding to K and V, not to the input embeddings.
 - [Lost in the Middle: How Language Models Use Long Contexts](https://arxiv.org/abs/2307.03172): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2307.03172)] [6 Jul 2023]
   1. Best Performace when relevant information is at beginning
   2. Too many retrieved documents will harm performance